cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 2. **Constant Disruption:** ERM is an area of librarianship that faces constant technological changes, making it challenging to find continuity.
 This disruption is what makes the field dynamic but also complex.
-3. **Conceptual vs. Practical Knowledge:** Conceptual understanding of relevant technologies is as critical than practical skills, and both are interconnected.
+3. **Conceptual and Practical Knowledge:** Conceptual understanding of relevant technologies is as critical as practical skills, and both are interconnected.
 4. **Library Types:** Much of the ERM literature and resources focus on academic libraries, but ERM principles apply to public, school, and other